Shopify/liquid/_tags/control-flow.md

 ## case/when

-Creates a switch statement to compare a variable with different values. `case` initializes the switch statement, and `when` compares its values.
+Creates a switch statement to execute a particular block of code when a variable has a specified value. `case` initializes the switch statement, and `when` statements define the various conditions.

+An optional `else` statement at the end of the case provides code to execute if none of the conditions are met.

 <p class="code-label">Input</p>
 ```liquid